Join our mailing list

 Oceanview Stateroom, 2N Oceanview Stateroom (2N)

-Two twin beds that convert to Royal King, full bathroom and sitting area with sofa.
+All staterooms and suites come complete with private bathroom, vanity area, hair-dryer, closed-circuit TV, radio and phone.
+Two twin beds that convert to Royal King, sitting area with sofa, and full bathroom.
 Stateroom: 182 sq. ft.

 839.00